WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 # Dactyl Chimera build guide

 This build guide is a work in progress.
-It is written for the Dactyl Chimera EX branch.
+It is written for the Dactyl Chimera 3.0 branch.

 ## Is Dactyl Chimera right for you?

 Dactyl Chimera (DC) is a split keyboard with 5 rows and 6 columns in each half.
 It has 60 keys, similar to a 60% keyboard.

 DC is NOT a medical tool.
 I have not studied ergonomics or human anatomy.
-I made this keyboard because I dislike stablilizers.
+I made this keyboard because I dislike spacebar stablilizers.

 Dactyl Chimera is a "test bench" keyboard.
 It prioritizes adjustability and experimentation, but sacrifices beauty, sound profile, and portability.

-Dactyl Chimera is compaible only with MX-style keyswitches.
-It is not compatible with Choc, Alps, or any brand of optical switch.
+Dactyl Chimera is compaible with MX-style and Kailh Choc v1 keyswitches.

 If all that sounds good to you, then let us begin!

 ## Designing your keyboard layout:

+A "layout" determines how your keys are arranged on your keyboard.
+It is also called a Keymap.
+You may already know where the letters are going, but what about the arrow keys?
+F1-F12?
+The enter key?
+Layouts can also determine how many physical keys your keyboard needs; maybe you need a physical number pad.

-Start thinking about your layout today!
+Start thinking about your layout today.
 It will give you something to do while you wait for hardware parts.

 ### Understanding layout basics: